Review of Walt Fritz Myofascial Release Seminar

 There are three things I like about Walt Fritz’s Myofascial Release Seminar:

 2. Walt gives his interview process with a patient equal weight to the hands on that he is doing.
 In most classes, manual or otherwise, teachers often jump to new technique.
 The format becomes ‘for this problem use this thing”.
 Not so here.
 Walt lets you sit in on his client/patient interview.
 If you are a massage therapist, who wants to improve quality, booking, professionalism etc, this is 100% the area that you need to work on.
 Sitting in on this is gold.
-What he is showing is a conversational health care format of “ol’ dr fricara” interview (if you do not know what that is here is a link) and an adapted motivational interview strategy that continues on to the treatment in the form of feedback (remember consent is an ongoing process).
+What he is showing is a conversational health care format of “ol’ dr fricara” interview and an adapted motivational interview strategy that continues on to the treatment in the form of feedback (remember consent is an ongoing process).

 3. He has a mixed profession class.
 For many of the speech path professionals manual therapy was new.
 They got to work with massage therapists.
 I think they learned a lot from them.
 For the massage therapists we got to work with speech pathologists….same story.
 Both sets came away with great referrals and a really good understanding of how we might work together to better care for people.
 Rather than pair off into our professions, we sought out the other for their expertise.
 It was a unique opportunity.